Alexjblom/SSIcomms/Interface specver2.md

 This function acknowledges the existence of SSI-capabilities

 #### 2.3.
 Complete the SIP-SSI session for session initiators
 This function
-- creates an out-of-band-message
-- encrypts it
-- sends it as a SIP text message, using the active SIP connection
+- decrypts a SIP text message containing the out-of-band-message
 - completes setting up the DIDComm connection
 - answers a proof request with a proof presentation

 #### 2.4.
 Complete the SIP-SSI session for session responders
 This function
-- decrypts incoming out-of-band-messages
+- creates an out-of-band-message and encrypts it
+- sends it as a SIP text message, using the active SIP connection
-- answers incoming out-of-band-messages with a connection-request and completes setting up the DIDComm connection
+- completes setting up the DIDComm connection
 - sends a proof request for default credentials and verifies and displays the credentials that it receives
 - Unblocks the media stream in case of a satisfactory credential exchange.

 #### 2.5.
 Future work: request credentials
 Request the default credentials from the other party.
 To be used by Alice when during the session, she decides she needs more assurance from Bob.